Pre-commit Hooks Setup for Python Static Analysis

 Aligning strictness tiers prevents developer friction during onboarding.
 Apply args: [--strict] alongside targeted exclude patterns for legacy modules.
 Reference Mypy Configuration & Strictness baselines when defining tiered validation rules.

 Evaluate Pyright vs Mypy Comparison benchmarks before selecting a primary checker.
 Large-scale migrations benefit from incremental strictness.
-Use --follow-imports=skip to isolate new modules from untyped dependencies.
+Use --follow-imports=skip to isolate new modules from untyped dependencies during early migration, then switch to --follow-imports=silent once stubs are in place.

 [tool.mypy]